Defensive strategy (marketing): Importance of defensive strategy

 Incumbents usually appear when a company is profitable or economically successful and other competitors fight against it to reach that position in the market.
 Customers are essential for a business growth but a company can't control their product and services preferences, so firms have to do the impossible to keep the satisfaction of customers at any cost.
 It is important to give the customers what they want and say what they want to hear.

 For example, in the late 1990s the Australian telecommunication company Telstra was facing the fear of competition for the first time due to the facts that a new entrant called Optus was already threatening the company's operation.
 The managers of Telstra knew that they have to act quickly and decided to implement a defensive strategy.
 They created a model to predict consumers' responses and Telstra redesigned its internal operations leaving Optus in a vulnerable situation.
-The company gained more market share and reputation.
+The company enhanced its reputation and market share.

 When technology is changing, companies tend to have more risk of losing potential customers with other firms.
-For example, Blockbuster was one of the biggest and recognized DVD rental company around the world.
+For example, Blockbuster was one of the biggest and most recognized DVD rental companies in the world.
 When Netflix appeared in the industry, Blockbuster had to take a defensive strategy to fight against that strong competitor.
 The company launched an online platform where people had to pay a little amount of money and watch movies online.
 This strategy was useful at first but Netflix offers were preferred by a lot of people in economic terms.
 Blockbuster went into bankruptcy and liquidated its stores because they were losing so much money.

 There are two main assumptions of the defensive strategy: